-- (1) the Milestone (if applicable); - (2) the Performance Deficiency (or likely Performance Deficiency); - (3) the reasons for the failure (or likely failure); - (4) the potential effect of the failure (or likely failure) on the ability of the Consortium Member to perform its obligations in accordance with a SOW or this Agreement and each other Consortium Member to perform its obligations in accordance any SOW or this Agreement; - (5) the steps that the Consortium Member proposes to take in order to remedy the failure (or likely failure) and mitigate the effect of the failure (or likely failure); and - (6) the anticipated date by which it will complete the applicable Milestone and any other affected Milestones (if applicable).
+- (1) the Milestone (if applicable); - (2) the Performance Deficiency (or likely Performance Deficiency); - (3) the reasons for the failure (or likely failure); - (4) the potential effect of the failure (or likely failure) on the ability of the Consortium Member to perform its obligations in accordance with a SOW or this Agreement and

+- each other Consortium Member to perform its obligations in accordance any SOW or this Agreement; - (5) the steps that the Consortium Member proposes to take in order to remedy the failure (or likely failure) and mitigate the effect of the failure (or likely failure); and - (6) the anticipated date by which it will complete the applicable Milestone and any other affected Milestones (if applicable).

-3.04 Managing Performance Deficiencies
+4.03 Managing Performance Deficiencies

 - (1) Upon receiving notice of a Performance Deficiency (or likely Performance Deficiency), the Project Manager will: - (a) assess the Performance Deficiency (or likely Performance Deficiency); and - (b) report the results of its assessment to the Steering Committee, which report will include a proposed corrective action plan and associated Change Order developed in consultation with the applicable Consortium Member. - (2) After reviewing the Change Order, the Steering Committee may revise the Change Order and either accept or reject the Change Order.
-Where the Steering Committee rejects the Change Order, the Steering Committee may: - (a) suspend all or a portion of the Project under Section 9.01; - (b) remove the Consortium Member from the Project under Section 9.02; and - (c) exercise any other rights or remedies set out in the applicable SOW.
+Where the Steering Committee rejects the Change Order, the Steering Committee may: - (a) suspend all or a portion of the Project under Section 9.01 (Right to Suspend Performance by Steering Committee); - (b) remove the Consortium Member from the Project under Section 9.02 (Termination of a Consortium Member); and - (c) exercise any other rights or remedies set out in the applicable SOW.